cyverse-de/discoenv-oxidize/README.md

 * `Cargo.toml` - The workspace's Cargo.toml file.
 Lists which directories are members of the workspace.
 * `skaffold.yaml` - The skaffold YAML file for building and deploying container images into k8s.
 * `discoenv/` - The discoenv crate containing the services and shared libraries deployed from this repo.
-* `service_errors/` - A crate containing common error handling code that integrates with the ServiceError type defined by protocol buffer in the `p` repo.
-* `service_signals/` - A crate containing signal processing code that each service should use.
-* `db/` - A crate providing access to data in the Discovery Environment databases.
-Uses SQLX.
 * `k8s/` - Container image build and deployment information.

 ### Workspace